2.1.3. Sigflow engine

 2.1.3.4.2.1.
 Definition of signatures

-Signatures in the CTI and ETPRO sources can include references to blogs, CVEs, websites, and the like that can be accessed from the rules manager.
+Signatures in the sources can include references to blogs, CVEs, websites, and the like that can be accessed from the rules manager.

 To better understand how a signature works, here is an example of a signature: